heyauri/level-min/README.md

 ### `min.get(key)`

 `get()` is the primary method for fetching data from the store.
 The `key` should be a String.
-If it doesn't exist in the store then the promise will be rejecedt.
+If it doesn't exist in the store then the promise will be rejected.
 A not-found err object will be of type `'NotFoundError'` so you can `err.type == 'NotFoundError'` or you can perform a truthy test on the property `err.notFound`.

 ```js
 min.get("example").then(info=>{